Werewolves, vampires and moon people: Revisiting lost movie monsters

-Forgotten flicks from long ago continue to influence the big screen today, on Halloween and all year round.
+Forgotten flicks from long ago continue to influence the big screen today.

 In the chilling depths of winter 1920, a Hungarian film crew made its way across Budapest and Vienna to shoot a silent horror film featuring a vampire who haunts the dreams of a woman trapped in an asylum.
 Drakula Halála was the first on-screen appearance of the world's most infamous bloodsucker.
 Though the film is long gone, the monster haunts us still.